nukopian/DBIx-Squirrel/README.md

 Using DBIx-Squirrel is just like using the DBI, but with a few very nice upgrades.
-It will get you to a sweet-spot between classic DBI and DBIx-Class programming, with practically no learning curve whatsoever.
+It will get you to a sweet-spot between classic DBI and programming with DBIx-Class, with practically no learning curve whatsoever.

 As with the DBI, database queries are crafted with SQL, keeping you close to the data, while processing result-sets can be done cleanly and efficiently